Nicotine Prevention & Recovery

 Nicotine Replacement Therapy (NRT) Program

 NKY Health can give you the assistance you need to help you quit smoking with free NRT products.
 A quit medication can double or triple your chances for quitting for good.
-The products work by limiting or preventing withdrawal symptoms and cravings for nicotine, the addictive substance that is found in tobacco products including cigarettes, e-cigarettes, cigars, pipe tobacco and chewing tobacco.
+The products work by limiting or preventing withdrawal symptoms and cravings for nicotine, the addictive substance that is found in tobacco products including cigarettes, e-cigarettes, cigars, pipe tobacco, nicotine pouches, and chewing tobacco.

 Stop by one of the participating pharmacies listed below and ask for a voucher to receive two weeks of free nicotine replacement therapy (NRT) in the form of patches, gum, or lozenges.